ControlledChaos/controlled-chaos-plugin/README.md

 ## Plugin Overview

-This is a tool — a means to an end.
+Controlled Chaos Plugin is a tool — a means to an end.
 It is not intended to be used as is, without further development, however it can be used as such.
+I use it to build site-specific plugins for clients.

 ### Introduction